smasse/Spectro/README.md

 Its only dependency is the gitlab project **android-acoustic-lib**, from the same author.
-The library from android-acoustic-lib is an .aar file in directory app/libs: **lib-acoustic-release.aar**; more details below.
+The library from android-acoustic-lib is an .aar file in directory app/libs: **sm-lib-sound-release.aar**; more details below.

 The executable app does not use other libraries than the basic Android ones and the library from the same author.

-Copyright (c) 2016-2018 Serge Masse
+Copyright (c) 2016-2019 Serge Masse

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: